Ricky Ponting: 1996 World Cup

 A Tamil Tiger bombing in Colombo coupled with death threats to some members of the team forced Australia to forfeit their scheduled 1996 Cricket World Cup match against Sri Lanka in Colombo.
 Ponting batted in the number three position for the entire tournament, and scored six in Australia's opening match victory over Kenya.
 He continued to be inconsistent with scores of 12 and 33 against India and Zimbabwe, before becoming the youngest batsman to score a World Cup century, when he scored 102 runs from 112 balls against the West Indies in Jaipur.
 Ponting wore a cap instead of a helmet to show the West Indians that he did not fear them.
 The effort was not enough, as Australia lost by four wickets.
 Australia finished second in their group and faced New Zealand in the quarter-finals.
 He scored 41 followed by a 15-ball duck in a semi-final victory against the West Indies, as Australia staggered to 8/207.
 Australia appeared to be heading out of the tournament when the Caribbean team reached 2/165, but a sudden collapse saw Australia win by six runs in the last over.
 Ponting scored 45 from 73 balls in the final at the Gaddafi Stadium in Lahore, which Australia lost to Sri Lanka.
 Ponting ended his first World Cup campaign with 229 runs at 32.71.

 In August, Australia played in the Singer Cup in Sri Lanka, after a five-month break since the World Cup.
 Despite the political environment being more assured than during the World Cup, Australia still struggled to defeat the Sri Lankans, now full of confidence.
-Australia overpowered Zimbabwe, before going down the home side.
+Australia overpowered Zimbabwe, before going down the home team.
 They regrouped and defeated India; however, Sri Lanka defeated Australia, this time in the final.
 Ponting scored: 53, 46 not out, 0 and 17 for the series.
 With Boon's retirement, Ponting was elevated to the No. 3 position in the Test team, and his first assignment in his new role came in a one-off Test against India at the Feroz Shah Kotla in Delhi.
 Foreshadowing his future Test struggles in India, Ponting made 13 and 14 in a seven-wicket defeat.
 His failed to regain his form in the following Titan Cup involving India, South Africa and Australia.
 After a "scratchy" game against South Africa, Ponting was rested for the next match against India.
 Nevertheless, he was recalled for the return match against South Africa, making 17.
 The series ending poorly for Ponting, being bowled for a duck, as India won the finals.
 The pair of ODI tournaments on the subcontinent yielded Ponting only 168 runs at 28.00 from seven matches.